sailoog/openplotter-documentation/en/optional.md

 If you don't have a electronic compass on board you will need an IMU.

 An Inertial Measurement Unit, or IMU, measures and reports on velocity, orientation and gravitational forces, using a combination of an accelerometer, gyroscope, and a magnetometer.
 Some IMUs are also fitted with a barometric sensor and a temperature sensor.

+Connecting an IMU to OpenPlotter will provide magnetic heading which is needed to calculate true heading and true wind.
+Besides, if barometric and temperature sensors are included, you will get graphs to monitor the weather.